Scarcy/leapyear/README.md

 Also changed the settings so merging to main requires passing tests

-Finally, I added a Test Report so we can see the result of the tests in a clean way
+Finally, I used "dorny/test-reporter@v1" to create a Test Report so the JUnit tests are shown in a clean way.
+This also makes the result of the test available to users that aren't logged in